-Conclusion - A provision is recognised at 31 December 2000 for the best estimate of the costs of closing the division (see paragraphs 14 and 72).
+Conclusion - A provision is recognised at 31 December 20X0 for the best estimate of the costs of closing the division (see paragraphs 14 and 72).

-Example 6: Legal requirement to fit smoke filters
+Example 6 Legal requirement to fit smoke filters

-Under new legislation, an enterprise is required to fit smoke filters to its factories by 30 June 2000.
-The enterprise has not fitted the smoke filters.
+Under new legislation, an entity is required to fit smoke filters to its factories by 30 June 20X1.
+The entity has not fitted the smoke filters.

-a.
-At the balance sheet date of 31 December 1999
+(a) At the balance sheet date of 31 December 20X0, the end of the reporting period